selwynpolit/d9book/book/blocks.md

 To make your block configurable, override 3 methods from BlockBase.

-1.  defaultConfiguration - returns the default configuration for the block.
+1.  `defaultConfiguration()` - returns the default configuration for the block.

-2.  blockForm - creates the configuration form.
+2.  `blockForm()` - creates the configuration form.

-3.  blockSubmit - to store the configuration form values.
+3.  `blockSubmit()` - to store the configuration form values.

+You can also add a `blockValidate()` method to validate the form.
+There is an example of this near the [end of this chapter](#example-block-with-dependency-injection-configuration-and-form-validation).

 In this example, `defaultConfiguration()` returns a block_count of 5.